protobufel/protobuf-el/README.md

 final DynamicMessage message = builderOne.build();

 /**
-* Or you can manipulate DynamicMessage/Builder and/or GeneratedMessage/Builder with
+* Also, you can manipulate DynamicMessage/Builder and/or GeneratedMessage/Builder with
-* JSR341 EL 3.0 expression language, including in your regular Java client, or your servlet/JSF!
+* JSR341 EL 3.0 Expression Language, in your regular Java client, or within any Servlet/JSF!

 * @see com.github.protobufel.el
 * @see com.github.protobufel.crud.el